replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 1. Using the admin console URL and password that displays when the installation script finishes, upload the license file and install the application.

-## Install in an Air Gapped Environment
+## Install in Air Gapped Environments

 To install an application and the admin console in an air gapped environment: